Torabiy/HLS-CMDS/README.md

 We would like to acknowledge the Mohawk Institute for Applied Health Sciences (IAHS) for their assistance in data collection using the patient simulators.

-If you use this dataset or any part of the associated code, please cite the following DOI from Mendeley Data: [INSERT Mendeley DOI HERE].
-Additionally, if you reference this dataset in your research, please also cite the related article using the following DOI: [INSERT Article DOI HERE].
+If you use this dataset or any part of the associated code, please cite:
+- Mendeley Data Repository: [INSERT Mendeley DOI HERE].
+- Dataset Article: [INSERT Article DOI HERE].

 © 2024 by Yasaman Torabi, Shahram Shirani, and James P. Reilly.
 All rights reserved.